-Pensacola Christian College offers a vearly program of instruction in which two semesters are divided by a fiveweek Interterm beginning this year December 13 and ending January 17.
+Pensacola Christian College offers a yearly program of instruction in which two semesters are divided by a five-week Interterm beginning this year December 18 and ending January 23.
 Interterm may be used by students to simply enjoy as a vacation, seek employment, travel with a Proclaim ministry team or sports team, or earn credits on or away from campus.
-Students may attend Interterm classes on campus January 4-16 and earn two or three credits.
-Two Post-term sessions are held, May 7-20 and May 21-June 3.
-Two or three credits may be earned during each session.
+Students may attend classes on campus during Interterm (January 11-22) and/or Post-term (May 12-25) and earn two or three credits each session.